pellju/ubisecure_project_frontend/README.md

 Front-end for the back-end I have made.
 Still work in progress.

 ### ToDo:
-- Split login and registration forms (different names and ids)
+- Registration and login forms to different pages
-- Display the user data to a logged user
-- Middleware which checks that user has logged in and only then shows data
 - Fetch the list of trains and display them
 - Fetch the location (coordinates) of a single train and display it
 - Showing the trains on a realtime map
 - Testing
 - Finalizing (including documentation)
+    - Some CSS / other UI font

 # Getting Started with Create React App